crowdsecurity/php-remediation-engine/docs/USER_GUIDE.md

 The specific remediation `bypass` will always be considered as the lowest priority (there is no need to specify it in this setting).

 This setting is not required.
-If you don't set any value, `['ban']` will be used by default.
+If you don't set any value, `['ban']` will be used by default for CAPI remediation and `['ban', 'captcha']` for LAPI remediation.

 In the example above, priorities can be summarized as `ban > captcha > bypass`.